Denice-S/pricing-component/README.md

 # This is a challenge from Frontend Mentor to build out a pricing component that is responsive.

- The original challenge can be found here https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8
+ The original challenge can be found here[frontendmentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8)

 The pricing component has the following features: